emoriarty/jekyll-notion/README.md

   cache_dir: another/folder
 ```

+The path must be relative to the working folder.

 #### Cleaning cache

 To clear the cache, delete the cache folder.
 If you want to remove a specific cache file, locate the file that matches the Notion resource ID and delete it.